Coded Caching with Shared Caches and Private Caches: Problem Setting

 \subsection{Server has no prior information about the association of users to helper caches}

 When the server has no prior knowledge about the user-to-helper cache association, the system operates in three phases:

 \textit{1) Placement phase}: In the placement phase, the server fills the helper caches and the user caches with the file contents adhering to the memory constraint.
 The contents can be kept in coded or uncoded form.
-During the placement, the server is unaware of the user demands and the set of users accessing each helper cache.
-The above assumption is based on the fact that the placement of contents happens during the off-peak times at which the users need not be necessarily connected to the helper caches.
-The contents stored at the helper cache, $\lambda$, are denoted by $\mathcal{Z}_{\lambda}$, and the contents stored at the $k^{\textrm{th}}$ user's cache are denoted by $Z_k$.
+During the placement, the server is unaware of the users' demands and the set of users accessing each helper cache.
+The above assumption is based on the fact that the content placement happens during off-peak times at which the users need not be necessarily connected to the helper caches.
+The contents stored at the helper cache $\lambda$ are denoted by $\mathcal{Z}_{\lambda}$, and the contents stored at the $k^{\textrm{th}}$ user's private cache are denoted by $Z_k$.